-Individual and Relational Factors – apply to the personal circumstances of a homeless person, and may include: traumatic events, personal crisis, mental health and addictions challenges which can be both a cause and consequence of homelessness and physical health problems or disabilities.
-Relational problems can include family violence and abuse, addictions, and mental health problems of other family members and extreme poverty.
+Individual and relational factors – apply to the personal circumstances of a homeless person, and may include: traumatic events, personal crisis, mental health and addictions challenges, which can be both a cause and consequence of homelessness and physical health problems or disabilities.
+Relational problems can include family violence and abuse, addictions, mental health problems of other family members and extreme poverty.

 Infectious disease - illnesses caused by viruses or bacteria that are spread between people or from animals to people.
 Researchers on homelessness and infectious disease often focus their investigation on Hepatitis A, B and C, tuberculosis, HIV/ AIDS and a range of sexually transmitted infections.

 Informal Economy - economic activities that fall outside the formal labor market.
 Generally, refers to production, distribution and consumption of goods and services that are not accounted for in formal measurements of the economy.